-- it was a tie between Xtra-large pepperoni pizza from Big Joe’s pizza by my house and my kids.
+- It was a tie between xtra-large pepperoni pizza from Big Joe’s Pizza, and my kids.

 This is a monumental occasion.
 I am so humbled and blessed to have my first devotional published at TheLife.com.
 I plan on being a monthly contributor there so check them out for daily devotionals.
 I haven’t been this happy since they introduces the skip intro button on Netflix.
 Both times very important dates in my life.
 Stay tuned I will have more up later.

 Have you ever messed up?
 I mean like really messed up.
 To a point where you are looking around to see if someone or a camera caught you in the act.
 And when you are sure no one saw you, and no cameras were around, you promised yourself you are burying this deep in the recesses of your soul and never speaking of this again.
 Like the one time my driveway was iced over (which hardly ever happens in Texas so I don’t know all of the rules of how to behave on an iced driveway), and I was walking to my car so I could warm it up for the drive to work.
 Two steps in I had an epic fall.
 I said several curse words, and unsuccessfully tried to grab a hold to everything I could see.
 I fell and hurt my whole left side.
 To make matters worse I had my brand new iPhone in my pocket and heard a crack.
 Like any other human the first thing I prayed was “God please let that be my leg!”
 I looked around to make sure no one was watching and to make sure no cameras caught this for my great grand kids to talk about for generations.
 For the longest time this story was just between me and God.
 I have no idea why I am sharing this with you now except to say, I buried this deep and in that moment on the ice just wanted to disappear.